muhammadhuzaifahhashmi/redshift-data-generator/README.txt

 This is a PyCharm Project.
-This is a data generator tool for Amazon Redshift.
+It is a data generator tool for Amazon Redshift.
 It takes Redshift Schema DDL as input.